surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 ## Edit & Delete Group

-3. Click on Edit icon to edit the group.
+3. Click on **Edit icon** to edit the group.
-4. Click on Delete icon to delete the Group.
+4. Click on **Delete icon** to delete the Group.

-You can create, edit and delete global parameter and global function
+Admin can create, edit and delete global parameter and global function.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5MzExMzg2MCw0NjU3NjY4MTYsLTk3ND
+eyJoaXN0b3J5IjpbMTQzNTMwMDQ2Niw0NjU3NjY4MTYsLTk3ND
 Y2MDE4N119
 -->